 Deadlift – 3 sets x 10 reps @ 60%-75% of 1RM, Neutral spine, braced core and focus on pulling with glutes

 Pull Up – 3 sets x 10 reps, For those who can’t do a pull up jump up to the top position and slowly lower your self.
 For those who have ease with 10 reps, either add reps or add a weight belt.
 This is an important exercise for the laser.

 Single leg hamstring curl – 3 sets x 10 reps @ 60%-75% of 1RM, on hamstring curl machine using one leg at a time accelerate hard on the up pull and controlled on the down portion.
 No swinging!

-Hanging leg raises – 3 sets x 10 reps, from neutral position and keeping legs straight, raise legs to 90 degrees and make very controlled on the way up and down, if they get too easy try and toes toes to bar.
+Hanging leg raises – 3 sets x 10 reps, from a neutral position and keeping legs straight, raise legs to 90 degrees and make very controlled on the way up and down, if they get too easy to try and toes to bar.
 No swinging from the bottom!

-For these workouts they should be complete 3-5 times per week and rotated each week.
+For these workouts, they should be completed 3-5 times per week and rotated each week.
 For example week 1, ABA, and week 2, BAB.
 For the purpose of overload keep adding weight and volume for three consecutive weeks.
-The fourth week should be a “de load week” Please keep in mind that you are still doing the workouts this week but at only 50% of the load and volume to allow the body to refresh and recover but still maintain strength gains.
+The fourth week should be a “de-load week” Please keep in mind that you are still doing the workouts this week but at only 50% of the load and volume to allow the body to refresh and recover but still maintain strength gains.

-The most important thing is the quality and consistency you train with, this program is a guide to give you the well rounded strength you need in the laser but will not be helpful unless you put in the work week over week and month over month.
+The most important thing is the quality and consistency you train with, this laser sailing fitness program is a guide to give you the well-rounded strength you need in the laser but will not be helpful unless you put in the work week over week and month over month.
 If you nail the consistency and workout with quality you will see a big change in the boat.